-Decision PC.4/DC.4 on the Selection procedures for projects applying for funding from the Abu Dhabi Fund for Development recalling the commitment of the United Arab Emirates, as expressed under paragraph 05.12 in the "Proposal of the United Arab Emirates to host the Interim Seat of the Secretariat for the International Renewable Energy Agency (IRENA)", to make available funds through the Abu Dhabi Fund for Development to finance renewable energy projects in developing nations that are recommended or endorsed by IRENA, recalling paragraph 4. b. of the Decision IRENA/PC.3/dc.7 on Governance of the Administrative Committee and Working Groups in 2010 with reference to a cooperation agreement between IRENA and the Abu Dhabi Fund for Development, taking note of the proposed selection procedures for projects applying for funding from the Abu Dhabi Fund for Development, annexed hereto, decides to submit the proposed selection procedures for projects applying for funding from the Abu Dhabi Fund for Development for approval by the Council at its first session.
+Decision PC.4/DC.4 on the Selection procedures for projects applying for funding from the Abu Dhabi Fund for Development

+The Preparatory Commission for the International Renewable Energy Agency at its fourth session, recalling the commitment of the United Arab Emirates, as expressed under paragraph 05.12 in the "Proposal of the United Arab Emirates to host the Interim Seat of the Secretariat for the International Renewable Energy Agency (IRENA)", to make available funds through the Abu Dhabi Fund for Development to finance renewable energy projects in developing nations that are recommended or endorsed by IRENA, recalling paragraph 4. b. of the Decision IRENA/PC.3/dc.7 on Governance of the Administrative Committee and Working Groups in 2010 with reference to a cooperation agreement between IRENA and the Abu Dhabi Fund for Development, taking note of the proposed selection procedures for projects applying for funding from the Abu Dhabi Fund for Development, annexed hereto, decides to submit the proposed selection procedures for projects applying for funding from the Abu Dhabi Fund for Development for approval by the Council at its first session.